 Change in Financial Situation

-It is the student's responsibility to notify the Office of Student Financial Aid of any changes to their financial circumstances during the year.
+Students are responsible for notifying the Office of Student Financial Aid of any changes to their financial circumstances during the year.

-In order to be eligible for federal, state or university financial assistance, students must be United States citizens or eligible non-citizens.
+To be eligible for federal, state or university financial assistance, students must be United States citizens or eligible non-citizens.

 To be eligible for financial aid from UMD, students cannot be in default on an educational loan, nor can they owe any refund on a Pell Grant or Supplemental Educational Opportunity Grant (SEOG) previously received at any post-secondary institution.

-Receiving a Non-University offer
+Receiving a Non-University Offer

 At the end of each semester or upon a student's re-enrollment at UMD, the student's academic performance is reviewed.
-The student's Satisfactory Academic Progress is determined to verify if the student is eligible to receive, or continue receiving, financial aid.